anatawa12/AvatarOptimizer/.docs/content/docs/developers/make-your-components-compatible-with-aao/index.md

 Avatar Optimizer has to know about all existing components in the Avatar at the optimization.

 To avoid problem with unknown components, Avatar Optimizer currently assumes unknown components
-- have to keep if the component can be enabled and active at runtime.
+- have to be kept if the component can be enabled and active at runtime.
   - This is because Avatar Optimizer assumes unknown components are runtime components.
 - will have dependency relationship to all components referenced in the component.

-(Those assumption above can be changed in the future.)
+(Those assumptions above can be changed in the future.)

-However, the assumption can be incorrect, so Avatar Optimizer will generate a warning like below.
+However, those assumptions can be incorrect, so Avatar Optimizer will generate a warning like below.

 ![unknown-component-warning](unknown-component-warning.png)